 Guess what?
-Before your partner starts his manscaping wedding planning checklist and plans his stylish wedding hairstyle, you need to know this.
+Before your hb2 (husband to be) starts his manscaping wedding planning checklist and plans his stylish wedding hairstyle, you need to know this.
 Grooms are taking charge and loving it.
 Although it can reduce some of the pressure on you, what if he jeopardizes things with his off the cuff plans?

 You and I know the devil lies in the wedding details.
 Another thing, it’s normal for the bride to be busy with wedding day make-up and bridal beauty.
 And you are the one who oversees the wedding preparations.
 So, what’s going on?

 At this moment, he’s probably got his manscaping kit ready.
 And thinking about sporting a long mane of hair or trimming it for his wedding day.
 But, the groom could be pondering about shaving his scalp and sport a bald look due to fine or thinning hair.
 Basically, your king desires to be productive and organize a perfect wedding for his gorgeous queen.

-So, check out these links and sites to help you and him with the mammoth task ahead.
+So, check out these comprehensive links and sites to help you and your groom with the mammoth task ahead.
 Happy reading…

 Manscaping wedding planning checklist

 1. The ultimate couple experience

 First things first.
-Before he decides to put his thinking cap on and deep dive into his wedding checklist.
+Before your dapper groom decides to put his thinking cap on and deep dive into his wedding checklist.
 Your partner needs to think outside the box for a minute.
 And, surrender to the old age tradition of wedding planning.
 Let’s face it, it is your territory.
 Although the charms of your groom could gain the upper hand.
 The ultimate decision is both of yours.

 2. The dawn of the groom who loves planning

 Secondly, nervous and delighted grooms are hungry to get their hands on the manscaping wedding planning checklist.
 Husbands-to-be want to avoid any nicks or unsightly ingrown hairs.
 Above all create the perfect ceremony and seating plan.
-What’s more, he wants to sit in on the action.
-Have you seen the film “The Wedding Planner” starring Jennifer Lopez?
-Well, even if you don’t believe in the fairy-tale story, he wants to marry you.
+What’s more, the groom wants to sit in on the action.
+And if you believe in the fairy-tale stories, hb2 wants to marry you.

 3. The groom is crazy about his bride